-Ratatouille is so versatile.
-You can serve it as a side dish, as a pasta sauce, or just on it’s own with some crusty bread on the side.
-I’ve even served it as a pot pie.
+Ratatouille is an oh so versatile, traditional French dish from Nice and Provence.
+You can serve Ratatouille as a side dish, as a pasta sauce, over rice or just on its own with some crusty bread on the side.
 It takes a while to cook, but all the chopping and stirring can be very therapeutic in its own way.

 Although I have always loved ratatouille, it took me years to make it for myself.
 When I finally decided to try, I turned to the wonderful Nigella Lawson for inspiration.
 Nigella’s first cookbook, ‘How To Eat, The Pleasures and Principles of Good Food’, doesn’t always get mentioned very much any more.
 It’s a shame because it is a brilliant book.